joemmalatesta/HackerLink/README.md

 - Test resend API
 - I can get the userID from anywhere in the app.
 On account creation, do I need to map userID to email? or does it do that for me?
 - Add resend key to vercel
+- Store current color scheme in cookies like [Skeleton](https://www.skeleton.dev/docs/get-started) does and use it throughout the website.

 ### Issues